-Specialist service integrating substance misuse treatment, detached youth work and sexual health provision.
+Specialist service integrating substance misuse treatment and sexual health provision.

 Young people aged 11 to 24-years-old | London Borough of Merton

 The Risk and Resilience Service is an integrated service focussed on mitigating risk and promoting resilience in young people.
 The service aims to reduce harm to young people aged 24 and under and who are at serious risk of harm from, or are experiencing, or have been using substances, reported Missing from home or care, exploited.

 - Support for young people at risk or experiencing exploitation.

 Using a single point of access, individual needs are assessed, and a support plan based on our vulnerability model is developed that includes shared goals to improve family life and supports building resilience.
 Young people are then supported according to their individual needs, such as through one-to-one work, drop-in sessions, peer support and awareness-raising training.

 The team builds relationships with young people that seek to increase their engagement in diversionary activities, such as health based activities, DJ workshops, photography, urban dance and football, that support the reduction in the use of substances and/or criminal exploitation (CE), promote sexual health and positive healthy choices.

 Young people are offered the opportunity to be actively involved in the delivery of the service, enabling them to participate in meaningful ways, such as through recruitment and volunteering.